ScottLogic/StockFlux/README.md

-# OpenFinD3FC
+# BitFlux-OpenFin

 Using OpenFin this will be a locally hosted financial charting application, pulling data from [Quandl](https://www.quandl.com/) and viewing it using the [d3fc-showcase](http://scottlogic.github.io/d3fc-showcase/).

-You can download the OpenFin demo from [here](http://owennw.github.io/OpenFinD3FC/OpenFinD3FC.zip).
+You can download the OpenFin demo from [here](http://scottlogic.github.io/bitflux-openfin/bitflux-openfin.zip).

 ## Developing